interBayes/interBayes.github.io/_pages/events.md

 ## Upcoming events

-April 2025: Networking event at the CIRCUS observatory.
+April 2025: Networking event at the CIRCUS observatory. *More information coming soon.*

-May 2025: An introductory tutorial to Stan.
+May 2025: An introductory tutorial to Stan. *More information coming soon.*